I beg to move, That the Bill be now read a Second time.

 My hon.
 Friend knows what I am going to ask.
 How much?

 Nothing.
 It need not be anything.
-In order to be transparent, whether it be on cigarettes, fuel or any other item subject to excise duty, it should just be excise duty, which could be set at whatever level the Chancellor or Parliament chooses.
+To be transparent, whether on cigarettes, fuel or any other item subject to excise duty, it should just be excise duty, which could be set at whatever level the Chancellor or Parliament chooses.
 It should not be distorted and disguised by adding extra VAT.
 When the Chancellor increases the excise duty on a bottle of whisky, he never says, “By the way, it is also going to be subject to 20% VAT.”
 He puts VAT on the increase in excise duty.
 Why do we not make it simpler and more transparent?
 That is what clause 2 would achieve.
 I am glad that my hon.
 Friend has been softened up, and I hope he sees the benefits.

 Clause 2(3) properly defines domestic fuel or power in some detail, which I hope will meet with the approval of interested colleagues.
 As I said earlier, items under groups 18 to 22 are less well defined in the Bill, although the items in group 22 are specifically defined.